Saturday, August 24, 2024

 2. organizing my life into acrylic bins

-4. anything miniature
+4. miniature versions of things

 biggest anxiety: as I start to age, driving. especially in the dark with my big blind alien eyes, lol. i'm very phobic of left turns in LA (lots of yielding, green arrows barely exist).